Lukykl1/iSOMA-RL/README.md

 pip install gym numpy matplotlib stable-baselines3 opfunu timeit tqdm
 ```

+#### CustomEnv
+CustomEnv is a key component of this script.
+It is a custom implementation that combines the iSOMA algorithm with Reinforcement Learning using PPO.
+This environment is designed to simulate optimization problems, making it an excellent tool for testing and evaluating RL-based optimization strategies.
+CustomEnv can be used as a drop-in replacement in various scenarios where iSOMA-like behavior is desired in a reinforcement learning context.

 #### Variants
 There are three variants.
 mnk_isoma_rl - optimizes m, n, k parameters of iSOMA using PPO RL